Being Camera-Shy: A Christchurch Wedding Videographer and photographer’s Guide to Stress-Free Film and photos in 2026

 1. "I don’t know what to do with my hands or face!"

 The fear of "posing" is real.
-You don’t want your wedding film to feel like a staged production where you’re frozen in place.
+You don’t want your wedding film or photos to feel like a staged production where you’re frozen in place.

 The Solution: I focus on movement-based prompts rather than static poses.
 Instead of telling you to "stand there and smile," I might ask you to take a walk toward the New Brighton Pier sunset or share a private joke.
 Movements help me to capture real and candid moments that occur naturally.
 When you’re moving and interacting, the "camera nerves" disappear, and we get those genuine smiles that look best on film.